Sophist-UK/Dragonify/README.md

 ## Installation

-The following instructions assume that you are installing v0.4.
+The following instructions assume that you are installing v2.0.
-If you decide to install an earlier version, then you will need to research how to vary the instructions below.
+If you decide to install an earlier version, then you will need to use the instructions from the earlier author's repos.

 As yet, Dragonify has not made it to the TrueNAS Apps Store, so you will need to install it as a Custom App in TrueNAS Scale, and there are a couple of ways to do this after going to the Apps page in the TrueNAS UI and clicking `Discover Apps`:

-### Custom App screens...

 ### Custom Compose.yaml...